• Skip to main content

 Dollhouse

-Dollhouses are not just for girls anymore!
-Now that there are these nice gender-neutral ones on the market, any kid will want to try it out.
-Role-playing “mom,” “dad,” or “baby” is one of the best ways for kids to learn empathy and perspective-taking.
+Dollhouses aren’t just for girls!
+Now there are many nice gender-neutral ones on the market.
+Role-playing as family members is one of the best ways to encourage empathy and perspective-taking.
+Ages 3 and up.

 Puppets

-Puppets are really underrated in today’s world of high-tech toys.
-We have only had a few in our house, but the kids always come up with such creative ways to use them–reenact stories, battle each other, or take on all sorts of silly voices.
-Believe it or not, this all helps build emotional and cooperation, and language skills.
+Puppets are underrated in today’s world of high-tech toys.
+We have only had a few in our house, but the kids always come up with such creative ways to use them: telling stories, trying out silly voices and telling jokes.
+Believe it or not, all this helps build emotional skills, cooperation, and language skills.
+Ages 2 and up.

 toys for emotional development